 The 2016 film introduces you to Phiona, a 10-year-old living in the slum of Katwe in Kampala, Uganda.

 Based on a true story, Phiona meets missionary Robert Katende, who teaches children how to play the peculiar game of chess.
 As Phiona becomes acquainted with the checkered board, her world changes.

 Instantly showing a skill for the game, she soon becomes a top player, being coached by the man who first introduced her to chess.
 Unlike Netflix’s “The Queen’s Gambit,” the film keeps it pretty PG, showing Phiona balance life in the slums while taking on some of the country’s best players.

 Phiona soon plays her way to the golden chance to escape her life of poverty, showing it doesn’t matter where you come from -- as long as you know how to play the game.

 Clemson fans are likely familiar with this story, and it’ll score some major points in your heart, too.

 “Safety,” tells the story behind famed Clemson player Ray McElrathbey, beyond his image on the field.

 “Ray Ray” as his teammates affectionately call him, struggles to navigate college, football, being a son to a mom in addiction recovery and a father-figure to his 11-year-old brother, who ends up having to move into his dorm.

 Ray Ray didn’t exactly sign up to raise Fahmarr, but his team signs up to help Ray Ray.
 Whether during practice or finals season, the Clemson community steps up to help Ray Ray succeed, showing it truly takes a village, or in this case, a university.

 Disney+ has plenty of other films worth watching during Black History Month.
-Take a look at last year’s list and let us know which ones you picked for your movie night.
+Take a look at this list and let us know which ones you’ll pick for your movie night.